Knee pain after sports: is this normal?

 Not all pain is worrisome.
 It's important to distinguish between "normal" pain related to exertion and pain that should raise concern.

-A slight discomfort, appearing after intense activity and disappearing quickly, often corresponds to a muscle or joint overuse.
+A slight discomfort, appearing after intense activity and disappearing quickly, often corresponds to muscular or joint overexertion.

-On the other hand, persistent pain, which recurs after each session or worsens, should be considered a warning signal.
+On the other hand, persistent pain, which returns after each session or which worsens, should be considered a warning sign.

 The most common causes of knee pain after sports

-knee pain after exercise It can have several origins.
-Some are benign, others require treatment.
+Knee pain after exercise can have several causes.
+Some are benign, others require medical attention.

 1. Joint overuse